ivirson/ivirson/README.md

 Since I migrated to the technology area, I have been working with .Net, C# and SQL Server, developing projects with the ASP.NET MVC framework, using Razor, with JQuery and Bootstrap 4.
 Currently I work with Angular 7 and I have studied a lot for develop myself in Front-End.

+I currently work at [Avanade](https://www.avanade.com/pt-br) as a Front-End Developer.

 #### Main Skills

 - C#